Daniel J. Frey

 On the other hand…

-The condition of America's mental health is not held solely contingent upon the actions of others, we the people are also responsible for letting our conscious get distorted.
+The condition of America's mental health is not held solely contingent upon the actions of others; we, the people, are also responsible for letting our conscience get distorted.

-Loss of income, loss of job opportunities are a part of life.
+Loss of income and loss of job opportunities are a part of life.

 They always have been.